Photo hacks for outdoors life

 Come and join the manual mode!
 It's fun!

 It might feel comfy and safe to use the automatic settings on your camera, and if you know how to use them it's very handy.
-But if not, the automatic settings will becomes limiting in the long run.
+But if not, the automatic settings will become limiting in the long run.
 Plus it's a magic sensation when you've done all your settings and you finally get the photo just the way you wanted it.
 By playing with your settings, sooner or later you'll find your own style of photography.

 ISO